How to approach a recruiter on LinkedIn?

 Let's have an understanding about 1st, 2nd, and 3rd-degree LinkedIn connections:

-- 1st-degree LinkedIn connections – People you're directly connected to you on LinkedIn because you have accepted their invitation to connect, or they have accepted your invitation.
+- 1st-degree LinkedIn connections – People you're directly connected to on LinkedIn on the basis of acceptance of the invitation sent by either of you.

 - 2nd-degree LinkedIn connections – People your 1st-degree connections are connected to.
 They are "friends of your friends".
 You will be able to see their email address, phone number, and public activity.